What is the reality of Reality?

 Science needs remarkably few ingredients to account for, e.g., a pebble on the beach: a small number of differing particles, those forces that govern their interactions plus some rules laid down by quantum mechanics.
 If you take a pebble apart, you’ll find that it is comprised of atoms – perhaps 1000 trillion trillion of 'em, depending of course on the size of the pebble.
 Atoms, are themselves composed of smaller subatomic particles, namely protons and neutrons which are themselves built of quarks and electrons.
 We see a pebble and not its atomic structure due to the limitations of our eyesight.

-Hardly surprising that many believe the physical world to be the only reality, for it impinges powerfully on the consciousness of mankind as it needs to do, for without the five senses we would not be able to interact with, nor have even minimum control over our environment.
+Hardly surprising that many believe the physical world we experience through our five senses to be the only reality, for they impinge powerfully on the consciousness of mankind as they need to do, for without the five senses we would not be able to interact with, nor have even minimum control over our environment.

 Shaped like an almond, the amygdala within our brain is primarily responsible for multiple emotional responses such as love; fear; anger; sexual desire etc and responds to sensory input by initiating a medley of diverse feelings that can powerfully affect the actions and behaviour of an individual.